yt114/distributed-shared-memory/README.md

 ## Paxos
 In this project, I implemented a Paxos and runs a Linearizability distributed shared memory on top of that.

+**Run server**
+the compiled server takes four arguments
+1. the proposer id, an int value
+2. the proposer address in <IP>:<port>
+3. the accepter id, an int value
+4. the accepter address in <IP>:<port>

+Ex: `$./PaxosServer 0 0.0.0.0:50051 0 0.0.0.0:50052`

+Once initilization is done, the process outputs:

+`Accepter Server id:0 listening on 0.0.0.0:50052
+Proposer Server id:0 listening on 0.0.0.0:50051
+`
 ### Basic Paxos
 #### Client side
 **stage 1**: A clients sends a get/put request to its local server(acts as a proposer).
 The command is the value for the system to reach consensus on.